 If you can do that, you don't have to worry about the three strikes law because they need an underlying offense to give you any prison and use those strikes against you.

 The next way we can attack the three strikes law is to attempt to reduce the case to a misdemeanor.
-Misdemeanors do not trigger the three strikes law, so if we can get the case, pursuant to Penal Code 17(b) PC, reduced to a misdemeanor, then the three strikes law is not applicable.
+Misdemeanors do not trigger the three strikes law, so if we can get the case reduced to a misdemeanor pursuant to Penal Code 17(b) PC, then the three strikes law is not applicable.

 Romero Motion